 Hands-on Museums for Kids and Families in Marin and the Bay Area

 Museum visitors are often told not to touch anything, but not at the museums listed here!
-These seven local Marin County and San Francisco Bay Area museums offer lots of fun hands-on activities for kids and families.
+These 10 local Marin and Bay Area museums offer lots of fun hands-on activities for kids and families.
 They're perfect for rainy-day outings or any time, really.

-Visitors to this SOMA museum, formerly known as Zeum, can create their own stop-motion movies, create designs on a computer with Adobe Photoship, make a music video, invent something in the Innovation Lab, and build with Imagination Playground in the Community Lab.
+The Children’s Creativity Museum offers hands-on, multimedia arts and technology experiences designed to build creative confidence in children ages 2-12.
 Located in Yerba Buena Gardens near Moscone Center, the Children's Creativity Museum gets bonus points for having an awesome 1906 LeRoy King Carousel right outside its front door!
+Limited days/house, please check website for details.
 Location: 221 Fourth Street (corner of Fourth and Howard Streets), San Francisco 94103.
-Hours: Wednesday–Sunday, 10 am–4 pm; carousel open daily 10 am–5 pm.
 More info: www.creativity.org or (415) 820-3320.

 Since the 1950s, this hands-on science and wildlife museum on San Francisco Bay in San Mateo has been delighting Bay Area families.
 Exhibits include Backyard Science, Forces, Flying Magnets, Wind Tubes, and more.
 You can also visit CuriOdyssey's resident animals, including river otters, bobcats, burrowing owls, a great blue heron, and other birds, mammals, reptiles, and amphibians.
 Take time to explore the 13 acres of gardens, which feature California native plants as well as butterfly and hummingbird gardens.
 Daily animal shows are free after museum admission.
 Location: 1651 Coyote Point Drive, San Mateo 94401.
 Hours: Tuesday–Sunday, 10 am–5 pm.
 More info: www.curiodyssey.org (650) 342-7755